orocos/orocos-docs/docs/rtt/rtt-lua-cookbook.rst

 ..

-If you are a orocos_toolchain_ros user and do not want to hardcode the path like this, you can source the following script in your .bashrc:
+If you are a orocos_toolchain_ros user and do not want to hardcode the path like this, you can source the following script in your ``.bashrc``:

 ::